 - Acute Myocardial Infarction In-hospital deaths per 100 hospital discharges with acute myocardial infarction as a principal diagnosis for patients ages 18 years and older.
 Excludes cases in hospice care at admission, obstetric discharges, and transfers to another hospital. - Acute Stroke In-hospital deaths per 100 hospital discharges with a principal diagnosis of acute stroke for patients ages 18 years and older.
 Includes metrics for discharges grouped by type of stroke.
-Excludes obstetric discharges, cases in hospice care at admission, and transfers to another hospital. - Acute Stroke, Hemorrhagic Discharges with a principal diagnosis code for intracerebral hemorrhage stroke. - Acute Stroke, Ischemic Discharges with a principal diagnosis code for ischemic stroke. - Acute Stroke, Subarachnoid Discharges with a principal diagnosis code for subarachnoid hemorrhage. - Gastrointestinal Hemorrhage In-hospital deaths per 100 discharges with a principal diagnosis of gastrointestinal hemorrhage; or a secondary diagnosis of esophageal varices with bleeding along with a qualifying associated principal diagnosis for patients age 18 years and older.
+Excludes obstetric discharges, cases in hospice care at admission, and transfers to another hospital. - Gastrointestinal Hemorrhage In-hospital deaths per 100 discharges with a principal diagnosis of gastrointestinal hemorrhage; or a secondary diagnosis of esophageal varices with bleeding along with a qualifying associated principal diagnosis for patients ages 18 years and older.
 Excludes obstetric discharges, cases in hospice care at admission, discharges with a procedure for liver transplant, and transfers to another hospital. - Heart Failure In-hospital deaths per 100 hospital discharges with a principal diagnosis of heart failure for patients ages 18 years and older.
 Excludes discharges with a procedure of heart transplant, cases in hospice care at admission, obstetric discharges, and transfers to another hospital. - Hip Fracture In-hospital deaths per 100 hospital discharges with a principal diagnosis of hip fracture for patients ages 65 years and older.
 Excludes periprosthetic fracture discharges, obstetric discharges, cases in hospice care at admission, and transfers to another hospital. - Pneumonia In-hospital deaths per 100 hospital discharges with a principal diagnosis of pneumonia or a principal diagnosis of sepsis with a secondary diagnosis of pneumonia that is present on admission for patients ages 18 years and older.
 Excludes cases with severe sepsis that is present on admission, obstetric discharges, cases admitted from a hospice facility, and transfers to another hospital.

-Two measures, included in the Version 2023 of the AHRQ software, were excluded from HCAI reporting.
+Two measures, included in the Version 2024 of the AHRQ software, were excluded from HCAI reporting.

-- Coronary artery bypass graft (CABG) surgery the HCAI California CABG Outcomes Reporting Program (CCORP) already reports hospital and surgeon level risk-adjusted mortality rates and quality ratings using data from a clinical registry expressly created for quality monitoring and reporting.
+- Coronary artery bypass graft (CABG) surgery the HCAI California Cardiovascular Outcomes Reporting Program (CCORP) reports hospital level risk-adjusted mortality rates and quality ratings using data from a clinical registry expressly created for quality monitoring and reporting.
 This, along with other features of the data collected by CCORP, results in superior quality assessments to those obtained from the AHRQ CABG IMI measure. - Acute myocardial infarction (AMI) AHRQ IMIs include two measures: one includes all AMI patients and one excludes patients transferred to another acute care hospital.
-Upon advice from experts on its former TAC, HCAI decided to report only the measure that includes transfer patients.
-Analyses show that transfer patients were, on average, less severely ill and experienced lower mortality rates than non-transfer patients, so hospitals that received large numbers of transfer patients were not disadvantaged by this decision.
+Upon advice from a previous advisory panel, HCAI decided to report only the measure that includes all AMI patients.
+Analyses show that transfer patients were, on average, less severely ill and experienced lower mortality rates than nontransfer patients, so hospitals that received large numbers of transfer patients were not disadvantaged by this decision.